stevezhangzA/stephenzhang.github.io/_pages/about.md

 ### Hi there, I'm Ziqi Zhang 👋
 **M.S.
 Student in Computer Science @ University of Southern California (USC)**

-I am a graduate student at the University of Southern California interested in **Machine Learning, Reinforcement Learning, Large Language Models, and Quantitative Research**.
+I am a graduate student at the University of Southern California interested in **Machine Learning, Language Models, and Quantitative Research**.

-I previously focused on developing efficient learning algorithms and applying AI techniques to real-world problems.
+I previously focused on developing efficient learning algorithms and find a job.

 ---